RajcsanyiZ/iconsear.ch/README.md

 ![preview](https://rajcsanyiz.github.io/getmysymbol/img/thumb01.png "thumbnail of the app")

 ## Description
-These tools help you to find the proper icon/symbol to your app.
+These tool helps you to find the proper icon/symbol to your app.

 This project is beta version now.